Improved Variance-Aware Confidence Sets for Linear Bandits and Linear Mixture MDP: Introduction

 \subsection{Our Contributions}

-In this paper, we present a novel method to construct confidence sets of the linear coefficients that exploit the variance information for linear bandits and linear mixture MDP~\citep{modi2020sample,ayoub2020model,zhou2020nearly}.
-Our novel method yields several new results for these two sequential decision-making problems with linear function approximation. \paragraph{Linear Bandits.} For linear bandits, we show it possible to obtain an $\widetilde{O}(\poly(d)\sqrt{1 + \sum_{k=1}^{K}\sigma_k^2})$ regret bound, where $\sigma_k^2$ is the unknown noise variance at the $i$-th round.
+In this paper, we develop new, \emph{variance-aware} confidence sets for linear bandits and linear mixture MDP and answer the above two questions affirmatively.

+\paragraph{Linear Bandits.} For linear bandits, we obtain an $\widetilde{O}(\poly(d)\sqrt{1 + \sum_{k=1}^{K}\sigma_k^2})$ regret bound, where $\sigma_k^2$ is the \emph{unknown} variance at the $k$-th round.
 To our knowledge, this is the first bound that solely depends on the variance and the feature dimension, and has no explicit polynomial dependency on $K$.
-When the variance is very small so that $\sigma_k^2 \ll 1$, this bound can be substantially smaller than the worst-case $\widetilde{\Theta}(d \sqrt K)$ bound.
+When the variance is very small so that $\sigma_k^2 \ll 1$, this bound is substantially smaller than the worst-case $\widetilde{\Theta}(d \sqrt K)$ bound.
+Furthermore, this regret bound naturally interpolates between the worst-case $\sqrt{K}$-type bound and the noiseless-case constant-type bound.

 \paragraph{Linear Mixture MDP.} For linear mixture MDP, we obtain the desired $\widetilde{O}(\poly(d, \log H)\sqrt{K})$ regret bound.
-This is the first regret bound in RL with function approximation that 1) does not scale with the size of the state-action space, and 2) only scale \emph{logarithmically} with the planning horizon $H$.
-Therefore, we exponentially improve existing results on RL with linear function approximation in the term of $H$ dependency, resolving an open problem in \citep{zhou2020nearly}.
-More importantly, our result conveys the positive conceptual message for RL:
+This is the first regret bound in RL with function approximation that 1) does not scale with the size of the state-action space, and 2) only scales \emph{logarithmically} with the planning horizon $H$.
+Therefore, we exponentially improve existing results on RL with linear function approximation in term of the $H$ dependency, and resolve an open problem in \citep{zhou2020nearly}.
+More importantly, our result conveys the positive conceptual message for RL: it is possible to simultaneously overcome the two central challenges in RL, \textit{large state-action space} and \textit{long planning horizon}.